 Several Scouts from Troop 111, sponsored by the Church of Jesus Christ of Latter Day Saints in Great Bend, received special recognition for giving service beyond what is normally expected.

 Boy Scout Troop 149 recently held Pinewood Derby Race.

 The Seventh Annual Barton County 4-H Winter Classic hosted over sixty 4-H members from nearby counties.
 Members participated in air rifle and archery competition to prepare for the upcoming state 4-H Shooting Sports Competition to be held April 16th at the Expo Grounds west of Great Bend.

 Claflin Lions Club members will be selling tickets for their Annual Seafood Buffet now through March 18th.

 Zeta Gamma Chapter of Epsilon Sigma Alpha met on March 8 at the home of Karen Lindberg.
 Ten members were present with two members absent.
 Meeting included discussing the agenda for the upcoming months.
 We will be having a Wine Tasting/Birthday party this month.
 District H will be hosting a Tea Party/Installationat 1:30 p.m. on March 13 the at First Presbyterian Church with our chapter members hosting.
 It was decided that we would bring items for the Barton County Food Bank to our April 12.
 The programs for the evening were given by Shirley Blanchard who ...

-Preceptor Pi Chapter of Beta Sigma Phi met Nov.
-16 at Club 1 for a program hosted by Janis Link.
-The members were given a tour and toning session at the club.
-The chapter then met at the home of Linda Jerke.
+Preceptor Pi Chapter of Beta Sigma Phi met March 1 at the CPI Annex.
 President Brenda Black led the meeting.

 Page 1 of 1